JamesB112/Food_Product_Agent/README.md

 Consumers often struggle to understand the nutritional quality and health implications of food products.
 Manual research is time-consuming, inconsistent, and difficult to scale when comparing multiple products or exploring ingredients in depth.

+In Australia, a health star rating system does exists, however is not widely adopted, and experts say is based on a flawed formula, which manufactors can easlially explit to make their products seem healthy, where in reality they are not [https://www.sbs.com.au/news/article/health-star-rating-system-changes-criticism/g2el9r52i].

+To address this issue, I have developed a draft AI Agent, which despite having a lot more work to get it production ready, addesses this issue, by giving propoer advice to consumers.

 The Food Product Health Agent automates this workflow.
 It combines a Wikipedia-filtered Google Search tool with specialized sub-agents to provide structured, actionable insights on food products.

 ![Architecture](./flowchart.png "Optional Title")